CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: Findings

 As the prompt blocks increased, participants valued the \textit{Semantic Highlighting} feature that simplified the linkage between the task and its corresponding code.
-The majority (10/12) felt that the \textit{Mixed Methods} writing feature accelerated the verification process by checking \pqt{if the keyword is showing in the right place as [they] thought.}{P2} While some participants (4/12) added code syntax to the prompt when using \baseline{}.
-They did so primarily as an intervention method when the generated code consistently produced errors, rather than as a means to facilitate the verification process.
-We also observed that participants preferred the use of inline keywords (e.g., \textit{read\_csv()}, \textit{sns.pairplot()}) rather than multi-line code when drafting prompts, where they could \pqt{easily identify and track changes}{P11} across multi-level abstractions.
+The majority (10/12) felt that the \textit{Mixed Methods} writing feature accelerated the evaluation process by checking \pqt{if the keyword is showing in the right place as [they] thought.}{P2} While some participants (4/12) added code syntax to the prompt when using \baseline{}.
+They did so primarily as an intervention method when the generated code consistently produced errors, rather than as a means to facilitate the evaluation process.
+We also observed that participants preferred the use of inline keywords (e.g., \textit{read\_csv()}, \textit{sns.pairplot()}) rather than multi-line code when drafting prompts, where they could \pqt{easily identify and track changes}{P11} across multi-level abstractions. \rv{ Figure~\ref{fig:level-count} displays the count of prompt blocks written with mixed methods, ranging from the first to the maximum layer.
+Interestingly, participants tended to embrace mixed methods in the later layers, considering them to be the form closest to the generated code.
+While most participants used mixed methods to reflect their intentions, one participant explained the advantage of employing mixed methods in the final layer because \pqt{it is the nearest [in distance] to the generated code [on the right-hand side].}{P7} }

-Overall, these findings demonstrate how the \textit{Semantic Highlight} and \textit{Mixed Method} writing supported in \sys{} effectively support programmers in navigating and modifying prompts across multiple levels of abstractions (RQ4, DG4).